GaganSingh001/My-Portfolio/social_analysis/README.md

 ![Alt text](/social_analysis/social_2.gif?raw=true "Social Sentiment App")

 ## Technologies Used
-1. Used R to create the script to scrap the data, preprocess the data, categorize the data, geo-code the data and display the results.
+1. Used R to create the script to scrape the data from the different networks, peprocess and clean the data, categorize the data, geo-code the data and used SHINY display the results.
+The results can be displayed in any type of visualize such as a bar graph.

 ## License
 Code is licensed to Reelanaytics, Inc. but snippets are share to augment understanding of the project.